The latest coronavirus information and updates: marquette.edu/coronavirus.

 David Straz Hall, 228MilwaukeeWI53201United States of America(414) email@example.comCurriculum Vitae

-Saehee (Sam) Kang joined Marquette University in 2019.
-He received his Ph.D. degree in October from the School of Management and Labor Relations at Rutgers University.
-He earned his master’s degree in management and bachelor’s degree in business administration from Korea University.
+Saehee (Sam) Kang is an Assistant Professor of Management in the College of Business at Marquette University.
+He received his Ph.D. from the School of Management and Labor Relations at Rutgers University.
 Saehee’s research interests include strategic human resource management, compensation, innovation, and international management.
-His research has been published in Academy of Management Journal, Human Resource Management, and Academy of Management Best Papers Proceedings.
+His research has been published in Academy of Management Journal, Human Resource Management, and Industrial and Labor Relations Review.
+Saehee has received many awards for his research, including the Emerging Scholar Award in Employee Participation and Ownership and the SHRM Dissertation Award from the Academy of Management.

 Han, J., Kang, S., Oh, I-S., Kehoe, R., & Lepak, D. (2019).
 The Goldilocks Effect of Strategic Human Resource Management?
 Optimizing the Benefits of a High Performance Work System through the Dual Alignment of Vertical and Horizontal Fit.
-Academy of Management Journal.
+Academy of Management Journal, 62(5), 1388–1412.

-Kang, S., & Kim, A. (2018).
+Kang, S., & Kim, A. (2019).
 Employee Stock Ownership and Financial Performance in European Countries: The Moderating Effects of Uncertainty Avoidance and Social Trust.
-Human Resource Management.
+Human Resource Management, 58, 641-655.

 The Louis O. Kelso Fellowship, Employee Ownership Foundation, 2019-2020

-The SHRM Dissertation Award, Academy of Management HR division, 2018
+The SHRM Dissertation Award, Academy of Management, 2018

 The Corey Rosen Fellowship, Rosen Ownership Opportunities Fund, 2017-2018